 If there is any concern that your dog may bite another dog or animal when making initial introductions, the use of a muzzle and a secure dog lead can greatly increase control and remove the chance of any biting and holding on.
 After a number of meetings, you can let go of the lead as your dog remains muzzled and then continue to watch the interactions.
 In time you can remove the lead and then eventually when you are fully confident in your dog, you can remove the muzzle also.

 - If your dog is compelled to wear a muzzle due to a court restriction under the Dangerous Dogs Act.

-- To prevent inappropriate eating of food on walks.
+- To prevent inappropriate eating in the garden or on walks.

 - When undertaking behavioural training and you know that your dog may nip or bite a person or another animal.

 Aggression to dogs or people tends to be the most common reason for the introduction of a muzzle and once we have made the dog safe and removed the concern of biting, the owner's confidence often increases greatly and we can then begin to look at ways in which to overcome this behaviour in a safe and controlled way.

 Concerns regarding the perception of a dog wearing a muzzle in public